-On this day in 1991, a fire begins in the hills of Oakland, California.
-It went on to burnthousands of homes and kill 25 people.
+On October 19, 1991, a fire begins in the hills of Oakland, California.
+It went on to burn thousands of homes and kill 25 people.
 Despite the fact that fires had ravaged the same area three times earlier in the century, people continued to build homes there.

 The winds were so intense and the area was so dry that within an hour close to 800 buildings were on fire.
 The wind then blew southwest, pushing the fire toward San Francisco Bay.
 In some places, the temperature reached 2,000 degrees Fahrenheit, making it virtually impossible to fight the fire effectively.
 Homeowners attempted to hose down their roofs, but were often thwarted when water pipes burst from the fire.
 Also, many homes had wooden shingle roofs that were particularly susceptible to fire—it took only 10 minutes in some cases for a house to be brought down by the flames.